tinkl-bathroom-finder/tinkl-bathrooms-app/README.md

 # tinkl
 tinkl is a mobile bathroom-finding app that locates nearby gender-neutral and single-stall restrooms and user-generated verification and feedback.

-Enter your location or share your current location, and tinkl will pull up the closest bathrooms to you in either a map or a list, depending on how you want to view them; and you can see its address and distance from you.
+Enter your location or share your current location, and tinkl will pull up the closest bathrooms to you in either a map or a list, depending on how you want to view them.
+You will also be able to see its address and distance from you.

 You can also see additional information about each bathroom, like if it is wheelchair-accessible, has a changing table, and whether it is single-stall or gender-neutral.